-• Blank -: Light OFF • O : Orange light

-• : Light flashing • R : Red light
+Blank -: Light OFF O: Orange light : Light flashing R: Red light : Light ON

-· Light ON • G · Green light

-Light Status & Description Power Temp Lamp Lamp Power events 0 - - Stand-by mode.
+Light Status & Description Power Temp Lamp Power events 0 0 0 The projector has just been connected to a power outlet.
+0 - - Stand-by mode.
 G - - The Power indicator light is flashing during powering up.
 G - - The projector is under normal operation.
-0 - - The projector needs 90 seconds to cool down as it was abnormally shut down without the normal cooling down process.
+O - - The projector needs 90 seconds to cool down as it was abnormally shut down without the normal cooling down process.
 Or The projector needs to cool for 90 seconds after the power is turned off.
 0 - - The projector has shutdown automatically.
 If you try to re-start the projector, it will shutdown again.
 Please contact your dealer for assistance.